fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 - In a file with columns "name", "age", "height", change order to "height", "name", "age".
 Solution: `/\v^([^,]), ([^,]), ([^,])$`; `:%s//\3, \1, \2`.

+- Replace "Hello" in (and only in) "Hello World" with "Hi" in all files in my project.
+Solution:

+    1. Test pattern in current buffer: `/Hello\ze World<CR>`

+    2. Search all files in project and populate quickfix list with files that have a match: ``:vimgrep // **/*.txt``

+    3. Iterate through the files in the quickfix list to execute the substitute and update commands: `:cfdo %s//Hi/gc | update`

 ## Global commands